mjocean/PyProcGameHD-SkeletonGame/README.markdown

 ``evt_tilt_ball_ending`` | all balls are accounted for following the player tilting the machine (exceeded all warnings on the plumb bob)

 # Making your first SkeletonGame-based game:
 ## Getting Started

+Note that a [sample 'empty' game](https://github.com/mjocean/PyProcGameHD-SkeletonGame/tree/master/SampleGame) is provided in the GitHub repository

 0. Get everything installed and working as per the installation guide, above.